-In a process called accelerated weathering of limestone (AWL), calcium carbonate (derived from carbonate-bearing rocks, e.g., limestone) can be spontaneously carbonated in the presence of elevated pCO_2 and seawater to form predominantly calcium and bicarbonate ions in seawater (Rau and Caldeira, 1999) via the reaction (Reaction R5)
+In a process called Accelerated Weathering of Limestone (AWL), calcium carbonate (derived from carbonate-bearing rocks, e.g., limestone) can be spontaneously carbonated in the presence of elevated pCO2 and seawater to form predominantly calcium and bicarbonate ions in seawater (Rau and Caldeira 1999) via the reaction (Reaction 5):

-$$CaCO{3(s)} + aCO{2(aq)} + bH_2O \rightarrow Ca^{2+} + cHCO_3^-$$ $$+ dCO_3^{2-} + eOH^-, \qquad (R5)$$ where the molar quantities relative to CaCO3 are approximately a = 0.65, b = 0.74, c = 1.48, d = 0.17, and e = 0.18when re-equilibrated with typical seawater at pH 8.1 and at a $pCO_2 = 420 \mu atm$.
-The preceding quantities are halved when expressed in units of moles per mole of alkalinity since 1 mol of CaCO3 = 2 mol alkalinity.
-This implies a maximum tonnes of CO2 removal per tonne of CaCO3 of about 0.29 or a minimum requirement of about 3.5 t of CaCO3 per tonne of CO2 captured and stored.
+$$CaCO{3(s)} + aCO{2(aa)} + bH_2O \rightarrow Ca^{2+} + cHCO_3^- + dCO_3^{2-} + eOH^-$$ (R5)

+where the molar quantities relative to $CaCO_3$ are approximately: a = 0.65, b = 0.74, c = 1.48, and d = 0.17, e = 0.18 when reequilibrated with typical seawater at pH 8.1 and at a p-CO2= 420 μ atms.
+The preceding quantities are halved when expressed in units of moles per mole of alkalinity since 1 mol of $CaCO_3 = 2$ mols alkalinity.
+This implies a maximum tonnes CO_2 removal per tonne $CaCO_3$ of about 0.29 or a minimum requirement of about 3.5 tonnes of $CaCO_3$ per tonne CO_2 captured and stored.

-While AWL is an OAE scheme, given the requirement of elevated CO2 to spontaneously drive Reaction (R5), it has been more widely considered to be a CO2 emissions reduction technology, analogous to CCS (carbon capture and storage), at coastally located, fossil-fueled power plants (Rau and Caldeira, 1999; Caldeira and Rau, 2000; Rau et al., 2007; Langer et al., 2009; Rau 2011; Haas et al., 2014; Chou et al., 2015, Kirchner et al., 2020a, b; Caserini et al., 2021a; Xing et al., 2022).
-However, this approach can be relevant to CDR if the concentrated CO2 used is from (i) emissions from biomass respiration, energy (electricity) production, gasification, or fermentation; (ii) direct air capture; (iii) natural emissions from hydrothermal or geothermal activity; or (iv) possibly natural or artificial upwelling of deep seawater whose pCO_2 is high enough and a CaCO3 saturation state low enough to facilitate CaCO3 dissolution.
+While AWL is an OAE scheme, given the requirement of elevated CO2 to spontaneously drive reaction 5, it has been more widely considered as a CO2 emissions reduction technology, analogous to CCS, at coastally located, fossil-fuelled power plants (Rau and Caldeira 1999, Caldeira and Rau 2000, Rau et al. 2007, Langer et al. 2009, Rau 2011, Haas et al. 2014, Chou et al.

+2015, Kitchner et al. 2020a and b, Caserini et al. 2021, Xing et al. 2022).
+However, this approach can be relevant to CDR if the concentrated CO2 used is from: i) emissions from biomass respiration, energy (electricity) production, gasification or fermentation, ii) direct air capture, iii) natural emissions from hydrothermal or geothermal activity or iv) possibly natural or artificial upwelling of deep seawater whose pCO2 is high enough and a CaCO3 saturation state low enough to facilitate CaCO3 dissolution.

-The CO2 must be of sufficient concentration so that when equilibrated with water or seawater, CaCO3 undersaturation in the solution is effected, and the reaction can spontaneously proceed.
-Calculations using CO2SYS (Lewis and Wallace, 1998) suggest that surface seawater equilibrated with a pCO_2 greater than about 2500 μatm is required for CaCO3 undersaturation to occur and for the reaction to spontaneously proceed.
-Sufficiently elevated pCO_2 drives down solution pH and thus $[CO_3^{2-}]$ to achieve a CaCO3 saturation state that is corrosive to CaCO{3s}.
-The higher the pCO_2 , the lower the pH, $[CO_3^{2-}]$, and CaCO3 saturation state (Ω{cal}) and hence the faster the kinetics of the reaction, the greater the areal and volumetric reaction rates achieved, and the higher the DIC concentration attained.
-Experiments have shown reaction rates ranging from about 10^{-7} to 10^{-5} mol m-2 of mineral surface per second.
-Since volumetric reaction rates are sensitive to carbonate mineral surface area per reaction volume, the interplay among carbonate particle size, seawater and gas contacting, and flow rates dictates reactor design, size, and performance (Rau 2011; Kirchner et al., 2020a; Xing et al., 2022).
+The CO_2 must be of sufficient concentration so that when equilibrated with water or seawater, $CaCO_3$ undersaturation in the solution is affected effected and the reaction can spontaneously proceed.
+Calculations using CO_2SYS (Pierrot 2006) suggest that surface seawater equilibrated with a p- CO_2 greater than about 2500 μ atms is required for $CaCO_3$ undersaturation to occur and for the reaction to spontaneously proceed.
+Sufficiently elevated p- CO_2 drives down solution pH and thus $[CO_3^{-2}]$ to achieve a $CaCO_3$ saturation state that is corrosive to $CaCO_3$ s.
+The higher the p- CO_2 the lower the pH, $[CO_3^{-2}]$, and $CaCO_3$ saturation state (Ω{cal}) and hence the faster the kinetics of the reaction, the greater the areal and volumetric reaction rates achieved, and the higher the DIC concentration attained.
+Experiments have shown reaction rates ranging from about 10^{-7} to 10^{-5} mols m-2 of mineral surface sec-1.
+Since volumetric reaction rates are sensitive to carbonate mineral surface area per reaction volume, the interplay among carbonate particle size, seawater and gas contacting, and flow rates dictate reactor design, size and performance (Rau 2011, Kirchner et al. 2020a, Xing et al 2022).